• Skip to primary navigation

 Email

-6K Shares
+9K Shares

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 If you have never had pepper jelly before, you are in for a treat.
 It is typically served over cream cheese with crackers as an appetizer.
-I love canning it and giving it as gifts to friends and neighbors, or storing in the pantry for when I need a quick party food on the go!
+I love canning it and giving it as gifts to friends and neighbors, or storing in the pantry for when I need a quick party food on the go.

-If you like jam be sure to also check out this 30 minute strawberry freezer jam, our incredible raspberry freezer jam, or try our homemade pumpkin butter!
+If you like jam be sure to also check out this 30 minute strawberry freezer jam, our incredible raspberry freezer jam, or try our homemade pumpkin butter.

 *This post contains affiliate links.